sauravpandey123/PedSleepMAE/README.md

 * PedSleepMAE was accepted at IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI’24)!

-## 0. Downloading Dataset
+## 0. Downloading the Dataset
-We work with the Nationwide Children's Hospital (NCH) Sleep DataBank, a large, public, and fairly recent pediatric Polysomnography (PSG) dataset collected in a real clinical setting.
+We work with the **Nationwide Children's Hospital (NCH) Sleep DataBank**, a large, public, and fairly recent pediatric Polysomnography (PSG) dataset collected in a real clinical setting.
 The dataset is available to download from [Physionet](https://physionet.org/content/nch-sleep/3.1.0/).
 Please take a look at the requirements that need to be met before the dataset can be downloaded.